xiaopv/xiaopv.github.io/_publications/2012-12-01-ComputingIsomorphismNumbers.md

 ---
-title: "Computing Isomorphism Numbers of <var>F</var>-crystals using the level torsions "
+title: "Computing Isomorphism Numbers of <var>F</var>-crystals Using the Level Torsions "
 collection: publications
 permalink: /publication/2012-12-01-ComputingIsomorphismNumbers
-excerpt: In this paper, we use the level torions developed by Vasiu to compute isomorphism numbers of various <var>F</var>-crystals.
+excerpt: In this paper, we use the level torions to compute isomorphism numbers of various <var>F</var>-crystals.
 date: December, 2012
 venue: 'Journal of Number Theory'
 paperurl: 'https://www.sciencedirect.com/science/article/pii/S0022314X1200193X'